 Our financial policies are strictly applied to ensure our ability to continue our mission and programs.
 The registration fee offsets some but not all of the fixed and unrecoverable expenses we incur to plan and prepare to offer a program, and is refundable within 72 hours from the date of registration.

-Prior to May 1: If cancellation is received prior to May 1, a 100% percent refund of paid tuition and transportation fees, less the non-refundable registration fee, will be given.
-Upon cancellation, all discounts will be forfeited.
+Prior to 90 days from your session start date: If cancellation is received prior to 90 days ahead of the session start date, a 100 percent (100%) refund of paid tuition and transportation fees, less the non-refundable registration and processing fees, will be processed.
+Upon cancellation, all discounts and scholarships will be forfeited.

 CANCELLATION/INTERRUPTION INSURANCE (Summer youth programs only): The Travel/Camper Protection Plan for summer youth programs is available for purchase during the online registration process and if purchased, may protect up to the full cost of your session, and includes a variety of other benefits should the need arise.
 This insurance is offered through Travel Insured International and is not directly affiliated with Concordia Language Villages.
 If you have questions regarding claims, please call Travel Insured at 844-440-8113.

-Fall/spring sessions require payment in full due no later than 30 days prior to start of session.
+Payment in full is required no later than 30 days prior to start of session.
 Registrations that take place after payment in full date must be paid in full at the time of registration.
-Summer youth and family programs: All fees must be paid by June 1.
-If registered after June 1, full payment is required at the time of registration.
 Cancellations and registrations are considered received in our office by referring to the postmark date or timestamp of your email or phone call.
 Registration fees are non-refundable.

 For youth sessions, medications must be provided in the original packaging (or approved pill-packs).
 Medications are held at the Health Center and distributed by our staff at the appropriate times.
 For family sessions, parents/guardians are considered the primary caretaker and responsible for the well-being of themselves as well as the children in their care.
 Medication must be left in the cabins/living space of each family and is the responsibility of the adults in the family.